Blogs/AI

 Common Role Prompting Mistakes and Limitations

-Role prompting is powerful, but it is not foolproof.
-These are the most common pitfalls that reduce output quality or cause inconsistent results.
+Role prompting is powerful, but it’s not foolproof.
+These are common mistakes that reduce output quality or consistency:

-Avoid stacking unrelated personas such as “pirate chef astronaut.”
-Too many traits dilute the role signal and lead to noisy or unfocused responses.
+Avoid combining unrelated personas like “pirate chef astronaut.”
+Too many traits weaken the role and lead to unfocused responses.

 Best Practices to Level Up